chinmayasukumar/Capstone-2_Modelling_steel_strength/README.md

-# Project Summary:
+## Brief Summary:

 # Predicting Steel Strength: A Regression-based Machine Learning Approach
 ==============================

-_Steel, primarily made from Iron is one of the most important and ubiqutous materials in modern society.
-In this project, an Emnsemble Regressor, a machine learning model, was developed to predict the strength of a steel sample based on its chemsitry and temperature.
+_Steel, primarily made from iron, is one of the most important and ubiquitous materials in modern society.
+In this project, an Ensemble Regressor, a machine learning model, was developed to predict the strength of a steel sample based on its chemistry and temperature.
 Predicting steel strength from steel chemistry_

 ## Data

 Data was obtained from a now unavailable dataset on Kaggle [Steel dataset](https://www.kaggle.com/datasets/rohannemade/mechanical-properties-of-low-alloy-steels?resource=download)

 The dataset has 618 observations.
-Each of these correspond to a steel sample being pulled at a certain temperature.
-The machines that performs this strength test, a universal testing machine is shown below.
+Each of these corresponds to a steel sample being pulled at a certain temperature.
+The machine that performs this strength test, a universal testing machine, is shown below.
 It gathers this data by determining the force (and the resulting stress) required to pull a material up to failure.
 The sample's strength parameters (Tensile, Yield, Reduction in area, Elongation) are features as well as its chemistry.
-Yield strength was chsoen to be the target variable so the others were dropped from the dataset.
-The sample below is the data after cleaning and removing unneccesary features:
+Yield strength was chosen to be the target variable so the other strength metrics were dropped from the dataset.
+The sample below is the data after cleaning and removing unnecessary features:

 A temperature range was chosen between 25˚C and 450˚C.